 The Law Enforcement Torch Run is the single largest year-round fundraising vehicle benefiting Special Olympics Illinois.
 The annual intrastate relay and its various fundraising projects have two goals: to raise money and to gain awareness for the athletes who participate in Special Olympics Illinois (SOILL).
 Since 1986 the LETR has raised nearly $51 million while increasing awareness of Special Olympics Illinois athletes and their accomplishments.

-On Sunday, June 5, 2016 members of the Vernon Hills Police Department (and others) joined representatives from law enforcement agencies across Illinois in the annual Law Enforcement Torch Run for Special Olympics.
+On Sunday, June 2, 2019 members of the Vernon Hills Police Department (including family member and others) joined representatives from law enforcement agencies across Illinois in the annual Law Enforcement Torch Run for Special Olympics.
+(Photos below)

 There are twenty-three legs of the Torch Run throughout the state.
 The eighth leg started in Gurnee at 6:30 a.m.
-Shortly after 8:00 am, Vernon Hills runners took the torch at the intersection of Routes 21 & 60.
-They ran south approximately three miles to Route 22, where the torch was handed off for the next section of the trip.
+Shortly before 8:00 am, Vernon Hills runners took the torch at the intersection of Routes 21 & 60.
+They ran south approximately two miles where the torch was handed off for the next section of the trip.
 The journey ended approximately 31 miles south in Lincolnwood, after joining up with another leg of the run in Niles.

 Anyone who would like to learn more about the Torch Run can contact Officer Rebecca Foy at (847) 362-4449.